ajaleelp/lita-slack/README.md

 ## Chat service API

 lita-slack supports Lita 4.6's chat service API for Slack-specific functionality.
 You can access this API object by calling the `Lita::Robot#chat_service`.
-See the API docs for `Lita::Slack::Adapters::ChatService` for details about the provided methods.
+See the API docs for `Lita::Adapters::Slack::ChatService` for details about the provided methods.

 ## API documentation